-One of Hong Kong’s best loved photographers was sitting at home in San Jose late one evening when he felt he could not breath.
+One of Hong Kong’s best loved photographers was sitting at home in San Jose late one evening when he felt he could not breathe.
 Earlier the family had been enjoying their weekly ritual of watching a film together: the Taiwanese classic Our Times.
 They would have gone on to analyse it together, as per family tradition, had Fan Ho not fallen ill with pneumonia.
 He needed to be rushed to hospital and he passed away not very long afterwards, leaving behind a family who had loved him dearly, alongside an unfinished book and the dying wish that it would be completed.

 That was last year.
 The book, “Portrait of Hong Kong”, which is a collation of Ho’s photography of Hong Kong in the 1950s and 60s, has now come to fruition.
 Featuring street scenes that showcase Ho’s inventive and inquisitive spirit alongside a deep love for his native city, it is the product of a collaborative effort between the family who found catharsis putting it together, and Hong Kong gallerist Sarah Greene, who was the initial driving force behind the project.
 Greene, who runs Blue Lotus gallery, which has built up a track record of supporting local emerging and established artists, says that the experience of finishing Ho’s final book has been an intense learning experience for everyone involved.